Are You There God? It's Me, Margaret. (film)

 Are You There God?
 It's Me, Margaret. is a 2023 American coming-of-age comedy-drama film written and directed by Kelly Fremon Craig, based on the 1970 novel by Judy Blume.
 The film stars Abby Ryder Fortson, Rachel McAdams, Elle Graham, Benny Safdie, and Kathy Bates.

 The film premiered at the San Francisco International Film Festival on April 23, 2023, and was released theatrically in the United States on April 28 by Lionsgate.
-It received critical acclaim and grossed $21 million worldwide against a $30 million budget.
+It received mostly positive reviews and grossed $21 million worldwide against a $30 million budget.

 Plot

 In 1970, 11-year-old Margaret Simon is informed by her parents Barbara and Herb that they are moving from New York City to a New Jersey suburb, as Herb has received a promotion.
 Upset about leaving her friends and paternal grandmother Sylvia, Margaret begins communicating with God about her concerns, anxieties, and hopes.
 Upon moving to New Jersey, Margaret is quickly befriended by her neighbor and soon-to-be classmate Nancy Wheeler.
 Nancy welcomes Margaret into her friend group with two other girls, Gretchen Potter and Janie Loomis.

 As the school year begins, Margaret's teacher, Mr. Benedict, gives his class a year-long research assignment.
 After reading Margaret's answers to a class questionnaire, he asks Margaret why she dislikes religious holidays; she explains her family does not observe them.
 As her mother is a Christian and her father is Jewish, they feel Margaret should decide on her own religious identity when she becomes an adult.
 In response, Mr. Benedict suggests Margaret choose religion as her research assignment subject.

 Prompted by her assignment, Margaret asks her mother why she has never met her maternal grandparents.
-Barbara reveals she is estranged from her devoutly Christian parents Paul and Mary, who disowned her for marrying Herb.
+Barbara reveals she is estranged from her devoutly Christian parents Paul and Mary, who disowned her for marrying a Jewish man.

 During a weekend visit to New York, Margaret asks Sylvia to take her to temple, which Sylvia gladly does.
 Meanwhile, Barbara attempts to fit in with the PTA by signing up for multiple committees, which draw her away from her main interests—painting and teaching art.

 Margaret and her new friends anticipate the milestones of puberty, including wearing a bra and having their first kisses.
-At a classmate's birthday party, Margaret shares her first kiss with Philip Leroy, a popular boy in her class, during spin the bottle.
+At a classmate's birthday party, Margaret shares her first kiss with Philip Leroy, a popular boy in her class, during two minutes in heaven.
 She also attends varied church services with Nancy and Janie.

 After viewing a video on menstruation at school, the girls become excited about starting their periods.
 Margaret grows impatient when other girls get theirs before she does, including Gretchen and allegedly Nancy.
 One night while Margaret is dining in New York with the Wheelers, a distraught Nancy gets her period.
 Surprised at Nancy's tearful reaction, Margaret is upset to discover Nancy had lied about getting her period earlier.